EvoEpi/tutorials/README.md

 rm ${SAMPLE}_map/*.sam
 ```

 Step 2.
 Assembly.
 Now we need to assemble the mapped reads into transcripts. `StringTie` can assemble transcripts with or without annotation.
+With annotation:

 ```bash
 SAMPLE="" #identifier associated with fastq